Basis of Presentation

 Fair value is defined as the exit price that would be received to sell an asset or paid to transfer a liability.
 Fair value is a market-based measurement that should be determined using assumptions that market participants would use in pricing an asset or liability.
 The Company establishes a three-level hierarchy to prioritize the inputs used in measuring fair value.
 The levels are described in the below with level 1 having the highest priority and level 3 having the lowest:

-Level 1 - Observable inputs such as quoted prices in active markets;
+Level 1 - Quoted prices in active markets;

 Level 3 - Unobservable inputs in which there is little or no market data, which require the Company to develop its own assumptions.

-The Company’s short-term-term investments include investments in equity securities which were received by the Company in December 2012 as a result of a milestone payment from a licensee.
+The Company’s short-term investments include investments in equity securities which the Company received as a result of event-based and upfront payments from licensees.
 Additionally, there is a liability related to the investment in equity securities for amounts owed to former license holders.
-The fair value of the investments was previously determined using quoted market prices in active markets and discounted for the trading restriction.
-During the year ended December 31, 2013, the trading restrictions were removed and the investments were reclassified to short-term investments.
 The Metabasis CVR liability is marked-to-market at each reporting period based upon the quoted market prices of the underlying CVR.
 The fair value of the CyDex contingent liabilities are determined at each reporting period based upon an income valuation model.
-The co-promote termination payments receivable represents a non-interest-bearing receivable for future payments to be made by Pfizer and is recorded at its fair value.
+The co-promote termination payments receivable represents a non-interest-bearing receivable for future payments to be made by Pfizer related to Avinza product sales and is recorded at its fair value.
 The receivable and liability will remain equal, and are adjusted each quarter for changes in the fair value of the obligation including any changes in the estimate of future net Avinza product sales.